tudocomp/tudocomp/docs/Documentation.md

 [run-length encoder](#example-run-length-encoding) example in the `Compressor`'s
 meta information object.
-The `minimum_run` option will determine the minimum length of a run before it is encoded (4 by default), while the `rle_symbol` option defines the symbol used to
+The `minimum_run` option will determine the minimum length of a run before it is encoded (4 by default), while the `rle_symbol` option defines the separation symbol used to use for encoding runs.

 ~~~ {.cpp}
 inline static Meta meta() {